Note: The Summary table

 [I use the terms 'ideologies' or 'isms' as terms for all attitudes with claim to absoluteness, not only for social but also for the doctrinaire and the like attitudes in families and individuals!]

 By a claiming absoluteness something Relative is absolutely set and the other is negated, i.e. the absolutized Relative becomes a 'strange Absolute' (sA) and the negated other becomes a `strange Nothing´ (s0)..

 Strange Absolute and Nothing form pairs of opposites, 'all-or-nothing-complexes', which I have generally called "It"and in the person "strange Self" (sS), since these terms are suitable: `it'= a general, unspecified cause of an occurrence (e.g. It makes me angry / sad / sick ...), `strange Self´= personal It as a strange personal center.

 Those Its, or strange Selves, represent new, strange, independent entities which can cause strange, second-rate realities (general and personal) and thus also mental disorders.

-In order to understand the genesis of such disorders, it is important to look into a process, which I name 'Spreading and compression'.
+To understand the genesis of such disorders, it is important to look into a process, that I name 'Spreading and compression'.

 By spreading, every inversion may cause multiple disorders, just as a disorder may be caused by a variety of different inversions.